-There are several different species and selections, but only two are commonly used for turf grass: Italian (L. multiflorum) or annual ryegrass, and perennial (L. perenne) ryegrass.
-Generally speaking, the Italian is used for agricultural and erosion purposes, whereas the perennial more frequently for landscape purposes, but this is not mutually exclusive.
-Elbon rye is an entirely different species (Secale cereale) and is used for wildlife feed and cover, as well as for home gardening as an organic method of capturing nematodes.
+Generally speaking, Italian ryegrass is used for agricultural and erosion purposes, while perennial ryegrass more frequently for landscape purposes, but this is not mutually exclusive.
+Elbon rye is an entirely different species and is used for wildlife feed and cover, as well as for home gardening as an organic method of capturing nematodes.

-Putting aside the esoteric arguments of growing a non-native species during a season in which all of nature is dormant, it’s also not a good idea to apply excessive amounts of water on turf that will die in April and May.
+Putting aside the esoteric arguments of growing a non-native species during a season in which all of nature is dormant, it’s also not a good idea to apply excessive amounts of water on turf that is only temporary.
 The warm season grasses, i.e., Bermuda grass, St. Augustine grass and zoysia, go dormant to semi-dormant in the winter and require little to no supplemental water.
 Not so with ryegrass — it may require twice as much water as St. Augustine if the winter is dry.
 Some homeowners may even fertilize this ephemeral grass.

-An indirect, but notable detriment of ryegrass is that during the months it’s growing and requiring irrigation is the same time that SAWS is determining your sewer fee for the following year.
-It’s called winter averaging and it monitors the amount of water you use during three complete billing cycle from mid-November to mid-March.
-No logical homeowner would water plants or lawn during this time since this would cause their sewer rates to rise significantly.
+Finally, probably the most detrimental aspect of ryegrass is that during the season it’s growing and using water is the exact same time SAWS is determining your sewer fee for the following year.
+It’s called winter averaging and SAWS determines your annual sewer fee from the three complete billing cycles that occur from mid-November to mid-March.